Parcel Delivery Mailman

 Can you tell if someone ordered a Flesh Light?
 I want to order one, but I'm afraid my mailman, or worse my mom, would know what it is.
 Because that'd be really embarrassing...

-Asked by Gizzy about 12 years ago
+Asked by Gizzy over 12 years ago

 Hahaha that's classic.
 Well Gizzy, when I deliver one of those, my truck becomes like the Publishers Prize Patrol van.
 I come to your door with balloons and a bullhorn, bears on tricycles, and a camera crew with a live feed to the morning news.
 Lol, Just kidding.
 Seriously though, I'm sure the company that sends your "item" is very discreet and the box It's shipped in wouldn't look different than any other.
 I'm also sure that we deliver those kinds of things everyday.
 Thanks for your colorful question.